Diariatou-s/python_article/Regular_Expressions.md

 ##  5. <a name='regular-expressions-applications-in-data-science'></a>Regular Expressions Applications in Data Science

-After looking at the detailed structure of REs, let's now explore some insductrial applications of regex by applying it to some standard applications in data science.
+After looking at the detailed structure of REs, let's now explore some industrial applications of regex by applying it to some standard applications in data science.

 ###  5.1. <a name='web-scraping-and-data-collection'></a>Web-Scraping and Data Collection

 Data Collection is a significant part of any project since it consumes a lot of time and effort.
-Nevertheless, collecting textual data over the web is far more accessible thanks to libraries like beautiful soup, Scrapy, and Selenium.
+Nevertheless, collecting textual data over the web is far more accessible thanks to libraries like Beautiful Soup, Scrapy, and Selenium.
 The collected data often requires cleaning, and cleaning tasks are tedious.
 With the help of regular expressions, we can clean web data efficiently and promptly.

 The real-world unstructured data can be hard to read and analyse.
 Our job is to extract the data carefully without losing any crucial information.
 Tackling this task manually might not seem challenging since there are only a few lines but imagine if we have millions of rows with the same kind of complex text.
 Thanks to regex, we can extract the desired links with a few lines of code even if we have millions of rows present in the data.
-Let’s see how we can extract links abtained after a web scraping extraction.
+Let’s see how we can extract links obtained after a web scraping extraction.

 ```
 import re
-clean_urls = re.findll(r'href=[\'"]?([^\'" >]+)', raw_url_data)
+clean_urls = re.findall(r'href=[\'"]?([^\'" >]+)', raw_url_data)
 ```

 ###  5.2. <a name='text-preprocessing'></a>Text Preprocessing